CPMpy/cpmpy/xcsp3/competition.md

 ## Submission

 This submission is the basis for multiple solver submissions.
-CPMpy can translate to many different solvers, six of which have been chosen for the XCSP3 competition.
+CPMpy is a modelling system which can translate to many different solvers, six of which have been chosen for the XCSP3 competition.
 The data files and install instructions are shared (some solvers have additional steps).
-The biggest difference is the actual command for the executable, where the correct solver must be set.
+The major difference is the actual command used to run the executable, where the correct solver must be set.

 The following solvers will compete in the following tracks: